LGBTQ history in Ireland: Economic development and civil unions

+Following the killing of Declan Flynn, a gay man targeted in a homophobic assault in Fairview Park on the evening of September 9, 1982, five individuals were apprehended for his murder, confessing to their intent to "rid the park of homosexuals."
+Despite their admissions, all five received suspended sentences on March 8, 1983, sparking widespread anger within Dublin's queer community.
+This injustice led to Dublin's first large-scale LGBTQ+ demonstration on March 19, 1983, where approximately 400 activists marched from Liberty Hall to Fairview Park to voice their fury and demand accountability.
+Declan Flynn's murder and the subsequent protest were pivotal in energizing the LGBTQ+ rights movement in the Republic of Ireland, pushing for systemic change and acknowledgment of the discrimination faced by the community.

-In the 1970s, the Campaign for Homosexual Law Reform was led by David Norris, who campaigned for then-current criminalization of homosexuality (namely those in force from 1861 and 1885) to be dismantled.
+In the 1970s, the Campaign for Homosexual Law Reform in the Republic of Ireland was led by David Norris, the first openly gay politician to be elected to public office in Ireland, who campaigned for then-current criminalization of homosexuality (namely those in force from 1861 and 1885) to be dismantled.
 In 1980, the case was taken before the Supreme Court of Ireland; losing the case, Norris took the case to the European Court of Human Rights, which ruled in 1988 against the Irish government.
 The laws were finally reformed in 1993 by then-Minister for Justice Máire Geoghegan-Quinn.

 With the emergence of the Celtic Tiger economy from 1995 onwards, Ireland underwent a massive transformation both economically and socially.
 The individual wealth of the average Irish citizen quadrupled in the space of 15 years along with EU membership helped to liberalise and make this once conservative and religious society into one that is more open and pro-gay rights with a raft of pro-gay legislation.
-73% of the Irish population support full gay marriage being extended to same-sex couples while 53% support the idea of same-sex adoption.
+76% of the Irish population support full gay marriage being extended to same-sex couples while 53% support the idea of same-sex adoption.

 In 2011, civil partnership legislation was passed by the Dáil and Seanad and was enacted into law.
 Also, in 2011, Dominic Hannigan and John Lyons, both of the Labour Party, became the first openly gay TDs to be elected to the Dail, and Katherine Zappone became the first openly lesbian senator.

 In 2015, Ireland became the first country in the world to legalise gay marriage through a referendum, with yes winning by over 62% of the vote.
 In a total over two million adults voted, and it was found that many younger adults participated in this vote to bring Ireland into a new era.

 In 2017, Leo Varadkar was elected Taoiseach (Prime Minister), making him the youngest and first openly gay leader of Ireland.

+Post-Independence in Northern Ireland

+On 13 January 2020 same sex marriage became legal in Northern Ireland, anyone who married outside of Northern Ireland had their marriages officially recognized that day, and the first ceremonies inside the country started in February 2020.